‘Dead CAD bounce’: Why TD sees the Canadian dollar as ‘our favourite short’

 - Comcast in rival bid for Sky

-- What to expect from Fed’s Powell
+- Fed’s Powell sees gradual hikes

 The 'dead CAD bounce'